×

 17. Not Letting it Warm Up

 Wintertime comes with all sorts of hazards, least of all for your engine.
 Sidestep any breakdowns by letting your car run for at least a minute before driving anywhere.
-The good news is you don’t need to leave it idle for too long.
+Despite what you may have heard, you don't need to let it go for any longer than that.

 18. Ignoring Windshield Cracks

 That little windshield crack might not seem like a big deal now, but it’s a disaster waiting to happen.
-Small cracks frequently spiderweb into reduced visibility and even the potential for deployed airbags.
+First of all, that crack will likely spiderweb—which comes with its own issues, like higher repair costs and reduced visibility.
+However, even the smallest crack can cause major safety concerns, like improper airbag deployment.

 19. Neglecting Oil Changes

 Some people check their oil every few weeks, others like to go every few months.
 Either way—you need to do it!
-Putting off this crucial kind of maintenance damages your engine and leaves your car susceptible to more wear and tear.
+Putting off this crucial step damages your engine and leaves your car susceptible to more wear and tear.

 20. Eating in Your Car

 Hang on, what?
-We know, we know.
-But believe it or not, eating in your car is pretty ill-advised.
+Surely, that can't be an issue!
+We know, we know—but believe it or not, eating in your car is pretty ill-advised.
 Snacking reduces your focus, can lead to spillage, and can even attract animals.
 It’s best to keep that McDonald’s bag closed until you get home.

 WEEKLY UPDATE